Historian: Phillip Zerbo (pzerbo); Craig DeLucia

-“Tube” shouldn’t be confused with “First Tube,” which debuted in 1999 and was included on Farmhouse, “Last Tube,” the Trey Anastasio jam centerpiece, or Vida Blue’s “Fresh Tube.”
+“Tube” is the first component of the quasi-official “Tube Trilogy” along with “First Tube” and TAB’s “Last Tube,” though it should not be confused with the apparently unrelated “Tube Top Flop” from TAB or “Fresh Tube” from Page’s Vida Blue project.
 The original “Tube” combines quirky Fishman-penned lyrics that reference asteroids crashing, tigers in lily patches, and even singer Robert Palmer (though few can decipher the ending lyrics well enough to know what he is doing!) with a fast, shuffle-style verse and a groovy jam in the middle.

 "Tube" – 4/2/98, Uniondale, NY